aristocratos/btop/README.md

    Notice!
 Manually set `$ARCH` variable if cross-compiling

-   Use `$ADDFLAGS` variable for appending flags to both compiler and linker.
+   Use `ADDFLAGS` variable for appending flags to both compiler and linker.

+   For example: `make ADDFLAGS=-march=native` might give a performance boost if compiling only for your own system.

    ``` bash
    make